bigcommerce/dev-docs/docs/api-docs/provider-apis/data-solutions/data-solutions-overview.md

 ### Get the Google Analytic

-When a merchant uses tracking code for the connection field, your response will have a version of `1` as well as the `tracking_code` field.
+When a merchant uses a tracking code for the connection field, your response will have a version of `1` and the `tracking_code` field.
 If a merchant has not entered a tracking code, `tracking_code` will return as an empty string.

 ```JSON title="Sample Request" lineNumbers
 GET https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/settings/analytics/{id}